jupyter-server/gateway_provisioners/gateway_provisioners/app-support/README.md

 The Dockerfile located in docker/Dockerfile contains a multi-stage build that:

 1. Determines from where the gateway_provisioners package will be derived (release or local)
-1. Includes the desire application (Kernel Gateway or Lab)
+1. Includes the desired application (Kernel Gateway or Lab)
 1. Generates the applicable kernel specifications for Docker, DockerSwarm,and Kubernetes environments
 1. Filters the allowed kernel specifications to only the Docker-based kernel specifications (See next section for filtering Kubernetes-specific kernel specifications)